What type of content do you primarily create?

 How do I prepare for a podcast interview?

-How do I nail a podcast interview?
+How do I conduct a successful podcast interview?